 Vision, hearing, and speech are an important part of your child's life.
 When an infant is born, his or her eyesight is immature.
 The infant later develops the ability to focus.
-Hearing appears early in fetal development and is necessary for proper progression of speech and language.
-Monitoring your child's ability to see, hear, and speak is an important part of the health of your growing child.
+Hearing appears early as a baby develops in the mother’s uterus.
+Hearing is needed for proper speech and language development.
+Monitoring your child's ability to see, hear, and speak is an important part of your growing child’s health.

 The American Academy of Ophthalmology, the American Optometric Association, and the American Academy of Pediatrics (AAP) have recommended the following vision screening stages: